 - There is no guarantee that there will be a profit – unlike some investments such as certificates of deposits, some treasury documents, and interest-bearing savings accounts.

 Methods of investment

 First, investors should, after a financial review, consult with a Florida lawyer who works with REITs – especially if they are also planning their estate.
 REIT investors often work with brokers and investment advisors as well.
-Investors can put their funds into a publicly traded REIT, an REIT mutual fund, or an REIT fund traded through an exchange – by arranging to have their broker buy the shares.
+Investors can put their funds into a publicly-traded REIT, a REIT mutual fund, or a REIT fund traded through an exchange - by arranging to have their broker buy the shares.
 The investor typically pays the broker a percentage of the purchase price.